movie was filmed in the Summer of 2014;

 the S.V.A. website icon "Songs of The

-Stonewall" for a complete and interestingly uniquely detailed
+Stonewall" for a complete, interesting and uniquely detailed

 listing of 1966 to 1969 song favorites at The Stonewall Club.